A version of this article appeared in the Winter 2016 issue of strategy+business.

 HSBC lit up its Hong Kong office in rainbow colors in support of the first business summit in Asia on LGBT rights.
 That was one of HSBC’s largest press events ever.
 When the skyline of Hong Kong changes, mental horizons also expand.
 At Facebook, two interns came up with the rainbow filter to show solidarity for the U.S. marriage equality decision.
 Then 26 million people adopted these rainbow filters, and the company generated half a billion likes and comments from that.
 In Uganda, some companies — for example, Barclays — stopped the death penalty provision of the country’s proposed antihomosexuality bill from going into effect.

 The Singapore case is also interesting.
-There are no constitutional free speech protections; talking about gay rights there is very different from talking about it in India or Japan.
+There are no constitutional free speech protections; talking about gay rights there is very different from talking about them in India or Japan.
 But once a year, the government allows gay-rights activists to organize in Hong Lim Park, which is the country’s Speakers’ Corner, at an event called Pink Dot.
 In 2015, 28,000 individuals participated in Pink Dot, and corporate sponsorship gave it the imprimatur of respectability.
 People can attend and feel that this is not marginalized behavior; it is mainstream behavior.
 This type of symbolic activism has a huge effect.

 S+B: Why is all this activity happening now?

 YOSHINO: We may have reached a tipping point.
 Unlike most ethnic minorities, who tend to be segregated and live among other people in the same groups, LGBT people are distributed throughout society.
 Until a critical mass of them come out, their invisibility and diffuseness are huge political liabilities.
-Their invisibility means that it’s harder to find each other and organize politically; they can hide in their closets rather than fighting.
+Their invisibility means that it’s harder for them to find one another and organize politically; they can hide in their closets rather than fighting.
 Their diffuseness means that they lack a supportive heritage.
 They’re typically not born to other gay people, and by coming out, they risk being disowned by their parents and cut off from sources of affirmation.

 But once a tipping point occurs, both invisibility and diffuseness become huge benefits.
 When the invisible make themselves visible, they are already inside — traditional forms of discriminatory gatekeeping cannot be used against the group.
 So when it becomes relatively safe to come out, people do so at the highest echelons of society: Anderson Cooper in the media, General Tammy Smith in the military, and Tim Cook in the corporate world, for example.
 Diffusion also flips from being a liability to being an asset.
 The families and friends of LGBT individuals no longer disown them, but become allies.
 Nearly all millennials have a colleague or a friend who is LGBT.
 Suddenly, acceptance of gay rights rises along a curve that looks like a hockey stick.
 If you’re a corporation, this is the time to jump on board, because you only get one chance to be a pioneer.
 Microsoft, for example, has permanent bragging rights as the first company to implement nondiscrimination policies for LGBT individuals.
 We expect similar things to happen globally.